King of Nepal

-The king of Nepal (traditionally known as the mahārājdhirāja i.e. great king of kings; महाराजधिराज) was Nepal's head of state and monarch from 1768 to 2008.
-He served as the head of the Nepalese monarchy—Shah Dynasty.
+The king of Nepal (traditionally known as the mahārājādhirāja i.e. great king of kings; महाराजाधिराज) was Nepal's head of state and monarch from 1768 to 2008.
+He served as the head of the Nepalese monarchy—Shah dynasty.
 The monarchy was abolished on 28 May 2008 by the 1st Constituent Assembly.
 The subnational monarchies in Mustang, Bajhang, Salyan, and Jajarkot were abolished in October of the same year.

 History

 The Kingdom of Nepal was founded on 25 September 1768 by Prithvi Narayan Shah, a Gorkha king who succeeded in unifying the kingdoms of Kathmandu, Patan, and Bhaktapur into a single state under his Shah dynasty.
 The Kingdom of Nepal was de jure an absolute monarchy for most of its history.
 However, from 1846 until the 1951 revolution, the country was de facto ruled by the hereditary prime ministers from the Rana dynasty, reducing the role of the Shah monarch to that of a figurehead.
 In November 1990, after the Jana Andolan movement, a new constitution was adopted and the country became a constitutional monarchy.